simonguest/alfred-localhost/README.md

 # alfred-localhost

-An alfred workflow for quickly opening http://localhost URLs on a specific port.
+An Alfred Workflow for quickly opening http://localhost URLs on a specific port.
 Useful when running local development servers.

 ## Prerequisites